iLib-js/ilib-mono/packages/ilib-loctool-php-resource/README.md

 - `sourceLocale`: The locale of the source strings.
 This is the locale that the strings in the source files are assumed to be in.
 The default is "en-US".
-- `template`: The template to use when generating the output file.
-The default is `resource-files/Translation[locale].php`.
-See the documentation of the loctool itself for more information about the template syntax.
+- `template`: The default path template to use when generating the output file name if the source file mapping does not specify it.
+The default value for this default is `resource-files/Translation[locale].php` but you can set it here for any file types that do not set it on their own.
+See the documentation of the loctool itself for more information about path template syntax.

-Example project.json configuration snippet:
+Example project.json configuration snippet where strings are extracted from tmpl files and the localized resources are output to PHP files:

 ```json
 {